mage-hq/magento-buy-now/README.md

 # magento-buy-now
-Magento 2 Buy Now extension free allows you to create "Buy Now" buttons to assist customers with one-click checkout, customers can now easily make a quick purchase of a product, just touch of a button Buy Now will redirect them straight to checkout to order.
+Magento 2 Buy Now extension is an extension that helps you to add a Buy Now button on the product and category pages, which enables customers to go directly to the checkout page with just one click.
+This can help you to reduce cart abandonment, improve customer experience, and increase sales conversion

 Please go to https://magehq.com/magento-2-buy-now.html download free extension